 6 Ways to Prepare for Family Caregiving

-If you find yourself in a position where caregiving for a loved one is imminent, you might be feeling anxious or flat-out overwhelmed when thinking about how to best prepare.
+If you find yourself in a position where caregiving for a loved one is imminent, you might feel anxious or flat-out overwhelmed about how to prepare best.

 Understandably, taking on such a big responsibility can be scary, even if you are fortunate enough to have the necessary time and resources.

-Preparing to be a caregiver will not only benefit your loved one, but also ensure that you can take care of yourself throughout this demanding, yet fulfilling, journey.
+Preparing to be a caregiver will not only benefit your loved one but also help you take care of yourself throughout this demanding yet fulfilling journey.

-There are many different resources and solutions to explore that will help you be successful.
+There are many resources and solutions to explore that will help you succeed.

-We share 6 practical tips that will help you prepare for family caregiving and feel more confident in your new role.
+We share six practical tips that will help you prepare for family caregiving and feel more confident in your new role.

-When you are someone’s caregiver, it is both helpful and important to educate yourself about their specific needs.
+When you are someone’s caregiver, it is both helpful and essential to educate yourself about their specific needs.

-Set yourself up for success by understanding their medical conditions and understanding common symptoms and treatments.
-Talking with their current care team can also give you valuable insights.
+Set yourself up for success by understanding their medical conditions, common symptoms, and treatments.
+Talking with your current care team can also provide valuable insights.

-Plus, having this knowledge will help you feel more confident in providing effective care and making informed decisions in the future.
+Plus, having this knowledge will help you feel more confident in providing adequate care and making informed decisions in the future.

 Caregiving often involves financial and legal considerations, which many people do not realize beforehand.
 Unfortunately, this can lead to a mess of stress later on.

-A good place to start is by going over your loved one’s financial situation, including their income, savings, insurance coverage, retirement accounts, and any other benefits they might be eligible for.
+A good place to start is to review your loved one’s financial situation, including their income, savings, insurance coverage, retirement accounts, and any other benefits they may be eligible for.

 You can also consult a financial advisor or an elder law attorney to ensure you are making wise decisions and have the needed legal documentation in place, like power of attorney.

-In order to avoid issues with other family members and make sure everyone is on the same page, be sure to thoroughly discuss any financial decisions you might make before doing so.
+To avoid issues with other family members and ensure everyone is on the same page, thoroughly discuss any financial decisions before making them.

 Whether your loved one will be living with you or in their own home, examine the living space and make necessary modifications to accommodate their needs and increase safety.